feixeth/feixeth/README.md

 💞️ I’m looking for an alternation now, in web development / apps development , first step to being graduated.

-📫 Twitter - @FelixDevCode // LinkedIn - Felix D. // Mail : degaudenzi.felix@gmail.com
+📫 Twitter - @FelixDevCode // LinkedIn - Felix De Gaudenzi // Mail : degaudenzi.felix@gmail.com

 <!---
 feixeth/feixeth is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.